amc19008/Venom_Gene_Annotation/README.md

     qseqid sseqid pident length evalue mismatch gapopen qstart qend sstart send qlen slen

 ## Step 4.
 Python script to retrieve the sequences for one
-### You will need to first download the getSeq.py script from this git.
+### You will need to first download the getSeq.py script from this git:

     wget https://raw.githubusercontent.com/amc19008/Venom_Gene_Annotation/refs/heads/main/Scripts/getSeq.py

-Next, you will identify the qseqid and sseqid
+Next, you need the BLASTII_py_for_one.sh script from this git:

+    wget
-### You also need to create a list.txt file that contains the names of the samples you intend to use:
+You also need to create a list.txt file that contains the names of the samples you intend to use:

-    C_stock_nt_dl
-    C_stock_telson_ORP_centroids
     T_serru_aa_dl
-    T_serru_nt_dl
-    Tserrulatus_withid_withid_centroids

-We can call this list.txt
+Next you need a Column2.txt file that contains the contents of column 2 from your out file:

+    awk '{print $2}' T_serru_aa_dl.fasta.tblastn.Scorpiones_db.out > Column2.txt

+The resulting file contents will contain the sseqids which look like this:

+    Scorpiones_Toxin_141_NDBS
+    Scorpiones_Toxin_142_NDBS
+    Scorpiones_Toxin_156_VMPA
+    Scorpiones_Toxin_156_VMPA
+    Scorpiones_Toxin_157_HYAL
+    Scorpiones_Toxin_727_HYAL
+    ...
+Now you have the three parts you need to run the